-For total convenience & time savings for you when booking a iPad repair technician from Pronto Arigato for your iPad issues.
+For total convenience & time savings for you when booking a MacBook repair technician from Pronto Arigato for your MacBook issues.
 Let our technicians from Pronto Arigato come to you instead.

-Am I able to purchase a new iPad from Pronto Arigato?
+Am I able to purchase a new MacBook from Pronto Arigato?

-Do take a look at our Shop Tab to look for the latest limited-time deals on laptops, iPhones, iPads and other devices.
+Do take a look at our Shop Tab to look for the latest limited-time deals on MacBooks, iPhones, iPads and other devices.

-Why does my iPad battery drain so fast?
+Why does my MacBook batteries drain so fast?

-A major problem with iPads, notebooks and MacBooks is the battery life.
+A major problem with notebooks, laptops and MacBooks is the battery life.
 Batteries in our devices define how long we can go before rushing for our charging cable wire.